The Value of Ancillary Services for Electrolyzers: Preliminaries

-The produced hydrogen is assumed to be sold through bilateral hydrogen purchase agreements (HPAs) at a fixed hydrogen price, as no market for hydrogen currently exists.
-In our formulation, the hydrogen demand is represented through a set of tube-trailers that arrive on-site and depart at a given daily schedule.
-When a tube-trailer has arrived on-site, it functions as a gas storage, with a storage capacity that must be respected.
-Further, if no tube-trailer is present on-site, or any present tube-trailer is full, the system cannot produce hydrogen as there is no off-take possibility.
-Another important aspect of the HPA is the possibility of a minimum demand requirement over a given time period, for example daily.
-This requirement provides certainty for the off-taker but may add operational challenges to the producer, obliging them to produce under unprofitable price conditions.
+We assume that the produced hydrogen is sold through bilateral hydrogen purchase agreements at a fixed hydrogen price, given the limited availability of pool-based hydrogen markets.
+Electrolyzers are generally designed to meet a (contract-specified) hydrogen demand.
+In our formulation, this demand is modeled as a set of tube trailers arriving on-site and departing according to a predetermined daily schedule.
+Once a tube trailer arrives, it serves as gas storage with a defined capacity that must not be exceeded.
+If no tube trailer is present, or if all available trailers are full, the electrolyzer cannot produce hydrogen due to the lack of off-take capacity.

-As reported in the Energinet report \cite{Energinet}, electrolyzers are expected to operate in multiple frequency-supporting ancillary service markets, bringing an opportunity for additional revenue streams\footnote{The automatic FRR (aFRR) market is disregarded as its procurement in Denmark follows a pay-as-bid scheme with monthly auctions \cite{NBM}.}.
-In addition, electrolyzers must participate in the day-ahead electricity market to procure electricity, if not being (sufficiently) supplied by co-located wind or solar units.
-Note that the recent renewable fuels of non-biological origin (RFNBO) delegated act by the European Commission \cite{EU} defines certain operational conditions under which electrolyzers producing green hydrogen are allowed to directly buy power from the grid.
-This paper considers a single electrolyzer only, without being combined with wind turbines or other renewable assets.
-Therefore, the electrolyzer buys all power it requires from the grid, discarding RFNBO conditions.
-Now, we briefly describe target markets for electrolyzers in chronological order of market closure time in Denmark.